brianhbi/Waste-Classifier/README.md

 Navigate to inference engine/samples/python_samples/classifaction_sample_async:

-Plug in your NCS2 stick, run classification_sample_async.py, pass in model (-m), input image (-m), and include the parameters "-d MYRIAD" for NCS2!
+Plug in your NCS2 stick, run classification_sample_async.py, pass in model (-m), input image (-i), and include the parameters "-d MYRIAD" for NCS2!